Te wāhi ki a mātou Our role

 Retirement Villages – We oversee a fair regulatory framework by flagging issues and reporting on sector trends, supporting dispute resolution and tackling issues through sector collaboration.

-Financial Capability – We promote the importance of long term thinking by leading the Strategy for Financial Capability, supplying trusted, independent information through Sorted, and equipping stakeholders with insights that add value.
+Financial Wellbeing – We promote the importance of long-term thinking by leading the National Strategy for Financial Capability, supplying trusted, independent information through Sorted, and equipping stakeholders with insights that add value.

 Tā mātou pūtake Our purpose